its-varthini/spring-petclinic-pdonthala/README.md

 # Spring based Java web application- Petclinic

 Petclinic is a Spring Boot application built using Maven.
-Sprint Boot dependencies are handled using the pom.xml at the root directory of the repository.
+This end-to-end Jenkins pipeline will automate the entire CI/CD process from code checkout to production deployment.

 ## Execute the application locally and access it using your browser